lxhillwind/vim-sh/README.md

 - Pass `-e` flag to always expand `%`, like in `:!`; use `\%` to get a literal `%`;
 - Pass `-E` flag to disable expanding completely.

+## About supported terminal emulators (`-w` option)

+### ConEmu

+We use `-run` option to start programs.

+To avoid clicking on plus icon causing same program run a second time (<https://github.com/ConEmu/ConEmu/issues/1154>), you are better to set "Default task for new console" for an existing task.

+### Windows Terminal

+`wt` does not support `;` in command line argument.

+If you really want to use `wt`, one way is to set `wt` as default program for cmd.exe;
+the downside is that you can no longer use the default cmd.exe program (unless restoring the setting).